Part 3 - Summary of Common Linux Commands (Ubuntu)

 hostname

-View CPU information
+View CPU info

 lscpu

-View memory information
+View memory info

 free -h